nicky-lenaers/mogr/docs/stories/projection.md

 import { model } from './model';
 ```

-Combine the MoGr Registry, Mongoose Model and GraphQL Query to perform MoGr Projection.
+**3. Combine the MoGr Registry, Mongoose Model and GraphQL Query to perform MoGr Projection**

 ```js
 import { registry } from './registry';